microsoft/onefuzz/docs/managing-templates.md

 ## Using the updated template

 The OneFuzz SDK caches the list of Declarative Job Templates and will automatically refresh the templates every 24 hours.
+As shown below, users can refresh the declarative job template cache on demand.

 If an existing template is changed without requiring new user input via [form fields](declarative-templates.md#example-form-fields), using the template can happen transparently.

-If you create a new template or update an existing template that changes the user interaction, users will need to refresh their templates to make use of the change.
+If you create a new template or update an existing template that changes the user interaction, users will need to refresh their template cache to make use of the change.

 Now let's make use of our new template.